-BitGo is a stable, security-conscious multi-sig wallet service available for your Lamassu machine.
+BitGo is a third-party wallet service available for use with BTC on your machine.

 - The most common error in setting up the wallet is incorrectly identifying the Wallet ID.
 Please pay close attention to the section on this below.
 Another common mistake is not providing the correct settings when creating the token.